matzhaugen/personal_website/src/routes/blog/excess-mort-en/+page.md

 ---
 title: Excess mortality compared to vaccination in the covid era
-description: En statistisk of excess mortality and vaccination.
+description: A statistical analysis of excess mortality and vaccination association.
 date: Jan 2, 2023
 authors: Matz Haugen
 language: English